안녕하세요. 토미입니다.

 ・상민 씨가 오늘은 ( ) 했어요.

-Sangmin said it will be cold today.
+Sangmin said it would be cold today.

 (1)덥다고 (2)춥다고